Headteacher, Mount St Mary's Catholic High School

 My first aspiration was to graduate!
 Beyond that, I had no genuine career path mapped out in my head and would never have suggested or thought that I would become a head, possibly a thought shared by many who knew me at TASC at the time!

-My career in education began at St Mary's Menston, where I taught for seven years and Mount St Mary's when it was a 13-18 years of age secondary school.
-I have worked at Mount St Mary's since 1996.
+My career in education began at Mount St Mary's when it was a 13-18 years of age Secondary School and St Mary's Menston, where I taught for seven years.
+I have worked at Mount St Mary's 11-16, since 1996.
 This includes roles as Head of Year, Deputy Head and in September 2010 took on the role of Headteacher.

 As a local Headteacher, we look to forge strong links with Leeds Trinity and have used the facilities and staff for student residential and staff training events.
-We offer ITT placements for trainee teachers and we are always delighted to see Mount St Mary's ex-students progress to be undergraduates at Leeds Trinity.
-I now work alongside other local heads and Vice Chancellor Margaret House, to explore and develop more and extended opportunities to strengthen out partnerships and keep Leeds Trinity at the forefront of developments for our young people.
+We offer ITT placements for trainee teachers and we are always delighted to see Mount St Mary's ex-students progress to be undergraduates and subsequently graduates of Leeds Trinity.
+I now work alongside other local heads and the University Leadership Team to explore and develop more and extended opportunities to strengthen out partnerships and keep Leeds Trinity at the forefront of developments for our young people.